Optimization and Problem Solving of Pandora FMS

 innodb_io_capacity = 300

-This parameter has the value 200 by default, but you have to know the IOPS of the system disk.
-You can find out exactly by looking for IOPS and the exact hard disk model, where the recommended values are: 7500RPM → 100 IOPS, 15000 RPM → 190 IOPS, SSD → 1500 IOPS.
+This parameter has value 200 by default, but you have to know the IOPS of the system disk.
+You may find out exactly by looking for IOPS and the exact hard disk model, where the recommended values are: 7500RPM → 100 IOPS, 15000 RPM → 190 IOPS, SSD → 1500 IOPS.
 More information in this link.

 innodb_file_per_table

-Use a table space for each table:
+Use a tablespace for each table:

 Multiple tablespaces can be enabled by adding this line to the mysqld section of the my.cnf file: